Saalburg-Ebersdorf: Napoleonic wars and German confederation

 On 8 October 1806, Napoleon's troops first entered Prussian territory and battles took place on the banks of the Saale between the forces of Napoleon I of France and Frederick William III of Prussia.
 Napoleon spent the night of 8 October in Schloss Ebersdorf.
 This (a precursor to the Battle of Schleiz on 9 October and the Battle of Jena-Auerstadt on 14 October), was the first battle of the War of the Fourth Coalition.

 From 1807 until 1813, the Principality of Reuss-Ebersdorf became part of the Confederation of the Rhine.
 From 1813, the Principality became a member (successively) of the German Confederation the Thuringian Trade Association, the Central German Trade Association and (from 1833) the Zollverein.
 In 1849, the Principality became a constitutional monarchy.
 During the Austro-Prussian War of 1866, the Principality took a neutral position while the Reuss, Elder Line was aligned with the Austrian Empire.
 Both joined the North German Confederation in 1866 and became part of unified Germany in 1871.

 Twentieth century

-In 1919, Ebersdorf became part of the independent (and short-lived) Republic of Reuss, before this state (and hence Ebersdorf) joined the Weimar Republic.
+In 1919, Ebersdorf became part of the independent (and short-lived) Republic of Reuss, before in 1920 this state (and hence Ebersdorf) joined the newly established Free State of Thuringia within the Weimar Republic.

 After the Second World War, the region became part of the newly created District of Gera (Bezirk Gera) in 1952 within the German Democratic Republic (East Germany).
 After German reunification in 1990, Salburg and Ebersdorf became part of the restored state of Thuringia.

 Formation of Saalburg-Ebersdorf

-Saalburg and Ebersdorf were legally merged on 1 January 2003 and, on 6 May 2006, they absorbed the previously independent municipalities of Friesau, Röppisch, Schönbrunn and Zoppoten.
+Saalburg and Ebersdorf were legally merged on 1 January 2003.